 Understand what transferable skills employers are looking for

-Transferable skills are skills you may have acquired through your education, volunteer activities or part-time work that can be applied to other work or volunteer positions.
-They are skills employers are looking for and will help you throughout your career.
+Transferable skills are skills you may have gained through your education, volunteer activities or part-time work that can be applied to other work or volunteer positions.
+They are skills employers are looking for and will help you during your whole career.
 These skills include:

-- Adaptability.
-You can work independently or as part of a team.
+- You can work on your own or as part of a team.
 You learn from your mistakes and accept feedback.
-You can prioritize tasks and adapt to changing organizational priorities.
+You can rank tasks and adapt to changing priorities in the organization.

 - Problem solving.
 You can identify problems and their causes.
-You can determine possible solutions.
-You understand how to implement a solution and evaluate whether it has improved the situation.
+You can find possible solutions.
+You understand how to carry out a solution and assess whether it has improved the situation.

-- Leadership.
-You know how to plan and manage your time to achieve goals.
-You can work with minimal supervision.
+- You know how to plan and manage your time to achieve goals.
+You can work without much supervision.
 You take responsibility for individual and group actions.
 You believe in the importance of teamwork and contributing to your community.

 Find more transferable skills in the Employability Skills 2000+ checklist.